 It’s that time of year when we reflect on the past and make plans for the year ahead.
-If you have changed jobs in 2015 and now have more than one superannuation account, or have simply made it your New Years resolution to simply your financial affairs, you might be contemplating consolidating your superannuation into one fund in 2016.
-However before you take that step, you should consider how that might affect your insurance entitlements, as Karina Heywood, Superannuation Team Leader at Stacks Goudkamp explains.
+If you have changed jobs in 2015 and now have more than one superannuation account, or have simply made it your New Years resolution to simplify your financial affairs, you might be contemplating consolidating your superannuation into one fund in 2016.
+However before you take that step, you should consider how that might affect your insurance entitlements.

-“There are a number of key points to be considered prior to transferring and consolidating your superannuation account balance with a new fund,” Ms Heywood advises.
+“There are a number of key points to be considered prior to transferring and consolidating your superannuation account balance with a new fund.

 Conversely switching your superannuation fund might be advantageous to you, as the new fund may in fact have more generous insurance benefits.
 However it is important to check this so that you make an informed decision.